Welcome to the Rigging Dojo FAQ

 Q: What is your Refund policy?

 The student may cancel the session within the first 5 days and receive a two-thirds refund or the student may request a one time reschedule for the next available session at no cost.
-If a student cancels during their first session they are not eligible for alumni status and will not have access to the eCampus.
+If a student cancels during their first session they are not eligible for alumni status and will not have access to the student learning portal.

 Q: Do I get a certificate of completion?

-A: Students are eligible to request receive a certificate of completion at the end of the session that can be turned in to HR if your company offers education reimbursement.
+A: Students who complete the course work are eligible to request a certificate of completion at the end of the session that can be turned in to HR if your company offers education reimbursement.

 Q: Do you have a newsletter?